bustle/shep/DOCS.md

 Usage: shep <command> [options]

 Commands:
-  build [functions]         Builds functions and writes them to disk config                    Run `shep config --help` for additional information deploy [env] [functions]  Deploy both functions and APIs to AWS.
+  build [functions]    Builds functions and writes them to disk config               Run `shep config --help` for additional information deploy [functions]   Deploy both functions and APIs to AWS.
 Will create a new API if the ID is not specified doctor               Checks your projects against best standards generate             Run `shep generate --help` for additional information logs [stage] [name]  Streams logs from the specified version of a function new [path]           Create a new shep project pull                 Pulls a swagger JSON representation of an existing API and writes it to a local file push                 Create a new shep project run [pattern]        Run a function in your local environemnt

 Options:
   --version  Show version number                                                                               [boolean]